 The employment agreements of Messrs.
-Weidman, Cole, Nelson and Pohlmann each has an initial term commencing on the dates listed above and continuing through December 31, 2007, unless such employment agreement is terminated earlier pursuant to the terms of such employment agreement.
+Weidman, Cole, Gallagher and Pohlmann each has an initial term commencing on the dates listed above and continuing through December 31, 2007, unless such employment agreement is terminated earlier pursuant to the terms of such employment agreement.
 Pursuant to the terms of the respective employment agreements, Messrs.
-Weidman, Cole, Nelson and Pohlmann shall receive the annual base salary set forth above, subject to future upward adjustment by the board of directors of Celanese Corporation and shall report to the board of directors of Celanese Corporation.
-In addition, each of Dr. Pohlmann, Mr. Nelson and Dr. Cole shall report to the chief executive officer of Celanese Corporation.
+Weidman, Cole, and Pohlmann shall receive the annual base salary set forth above, subject to future upward adjustment by the board of directors of Celanese Corporation and shall report to the board of directors of Celanese Corporation.
+In addition, each of Dr. Pohlmann, Mr. Gallagher and Dr. Cole shall report to the chief executive officer of Celanese Corporation.
 Each of the employment agreements also contemplates that each of Mr. Weidman, Dr. Pohlmann and Dr. Cole will serve as a member on the board of directors of Celanese Corporation upon request, without additional compensation.
 Unless otherwise agreed by Celanese Corporation and the respective executive, continuation of such executive's employment beyond the initial term shall be deemed employment-at-will and shall not automatically extend the terms of his employment agreement, except for certain protective provisions for the benefit of Celanese Corporation and, in the case of Dr. Pohlmann, the continued effectiveness of the Celanese AG deferred compensation plan and the defined benefit pension as described in his respective service agreement.

-Mr. Shaw's employment commenced on the date listed above and is at will.
-Pursuant to the terms of his employment agreement, he shall receive the base salary set forth above.
-Presently, Mr. Shaw reports jointly to Messrs.
-Weidman and Pohlmann, with principal reporting to Mr. Pohlmann; however, within the six-month period following commencement of his employment, Celanese Corporation agreed to appoint Mr. Shaw as
+Messrs.
+Shaw and Gallagher's employment commenced on the date listed above and is at will.
+Pursuant to the terms of their employment agreements, each of Mr. Shaw and Mr. Gallagher shall receive the base salary set forth above.
+Presently, Mr. Shaw reports to Mr. Weidman.